RLG42/OpenGL-Game/README.md

 The main algorithms made the cubes move from right to left and instead of creating new objects the cubes would 'respawn' back to the right when destroyed or went off screen.
 They also used random functions to reposition themselves on the x or y axis.
 Every time one cube would repsawn from going off screen the game speeds up, motivating the player never to let one pass.

 Collision detection was needed for the cubes to hit the player to lose a life, and for the cubes to be destroyed by the players laser.
 I used a simple AABB collision from the 2D version of the game.
-This system seemed fine for this situation as I didnt use the z axis too much and the game was close to being 2D.
+(Based on Luka Horvats tutorial found here - https://www.youtube.com/watch?v=h_hYx3swLW4 ) This system seemed fine for this situation as I didnt use the z axis too much and the game was close to being 2D.

 I did have a fully working camera but I locked it in position to get the '2D' view.
 I also implemetned simple controls for the player, i didnt end up needing gravity as player is hovering like a space craft.
 I also added a simple text UI to show score, lives and time passed.